darion-kirill/Portfolio-Backend-Dev/README.md

 - integration with GEO Api to build an optimal route on the map
 - integration with the TranzWare Online banking transaction system
 - setting up SSL and security on the server
-- work with fiv and fiv to send push notifications to the mobile application
+- work with Firebase and APNS to send push notifications to the mobile application
 - generation of reports in the following formats: XLSX, DOCX, PDF (from HTML template)

 Link to application: https://apps.rustore.ru/app/mk.mcc.android